Pleb5/satshoot/CASHU_SEED_WORDS_SUPPORT.md

-# Second Iteration Toward NUT-13 Support in Satshoot
+# Second Iteration Toward NUT-13 Support in SatShoot
 After implementing the basic seed-handling functions in `nut-13.ts` and the initial user flows in `MnemonicSeedGenerationModal.svelte` and `MnemonicSeedInputModal.svelte`, our next goal is to build a robust framework for durable Nostr-native wallet seed support in the `ndk-wallet` package.

 To achieve this, we first introduce the Nostr Wallet Seed event.